emilioferreyra/iris/README.md

 - [wsgiref==0.1.2](https://pypi.python.org/pypi/wsgiref?)

-##Main Modules:
+##Mains Modules:

-**Employees:** This app allows employees registration and department which it belongs, also their position and supervisor.
+**Employees:** This app allows employees control and department which they belongs, also their position and supervisor.

-**Members:** This app allows to save member information as well as their disability type, family information related to and home status.
+**Members:** This app allows to save member information as well as their disabilities types, family information related to and home status.

 **Doctors:** This app allows record clinics history, doctors who provide medicals consultations services and the member's appointments.

-**Suppliers:** This app allows to record suppliers contact's information and related companies.
+**Suppliers:** This app allows to record suppliers information such as contact, address and so on.

 ***

-##Other Modules:
+##Others Modules:

-**Common:** Provides common models used in the mains apps.
+**Common:** Provides commons models used in the mains apps.

-**Location:** Provides needed models for entities right location  (people, members, suppliers, etc.).
+**Location:** Provides models needed for entities right location (people, members, suppliers, etc.).

 **People:** This app provides reusable models entities like employees, members, doctors, member's family, employee's family and supplier's contact information.